 But, here is the last project I completed before I started work again.
 The linen closet.

 My linen closet is located in the downstairs bathroom, which functions as both the master bath and the main bath in my 100-year-old home.
+Because it is one of the few large closets I have, it functions as both linen storage and bathroom storage.
 I actually organized it about 8 months ago, but as organized things do, it slowly became messy again.

 Here is what it looked like last week: